 1977: A week after reaching the top of the Billboard R&B chart, “I Wish” by Stevie Wonder topped the Hot 100 pop chart.

 1984: Frankie Goes to Hollywood’s debut single, “Relax,” began five weeks at the top of the UK singles chart despite being banned by the BBC two weeks earlier.
 The single went on to enjoy prolonged chart success and sold over two million copies in the UK alone.
-By the end of the year, the BBC had lifted its ban on the song and the band performed it on a Christmas Day edition of Top of the Pops and Radio 1’s rundown of the best-selling singles of the year.
+By the end of the year, the BBC lifted its ban on the song and the band performed it on a Christmas Day edition of Top of the Pops and Radio 1’s rundown of the best-selling singles of the year.

-1994: Bryan Adams, Rod Stewart, and Sting went to #1 on the Billboard Hot 100 with “All for Love,” written for the 1993 film The Three Musketeers.
+1994: Bryan Adams, Rod Stewart, and Sting went to #1 on the Billboard Hot 100 with “All for Love,” a song written for the 1993 film The Three Musketeers.

 2000: Santa topped the Billboard pop album chart with their eighteenth studio album, Supernatural.

 Sam Cooke, soul and gospel singer, was born in Clarkesdale, MS in 1931.